forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Selected statements:
 * "I recall that long ago, well before 2014, the U.S. and EU countries systematically and consistently pushed Ukraine to curtail and limit economic cooperation with Russia.
 We, as the largest trade and economic partner of Ukraine, suggested discussing the emerging problems in the Ukraine-Russia-EU format.
 But every time we were told that Russia had nothing to do with it and that the issue concerned only the EU and Ukraine.
 De facto Western countries rejected Russia's repeated calls for dialogue."
 * "The coup d'état and the subsequent actions of the Kiev authorities inevitably provoked confrontation and civil war.
 The UN High Commissioner for Human Rights estimates that the total number of victims in the conflict in Donbas has exceeded 13,000.
 Among them are the elderly and children.
 These are terrible, irreparable losses."
 * "The incumbent authorities in Ukraine like to refer to Western experience, seeing it as a model to follow.
 Just have a look at how Austria and Germany, the USA and Canada live next to each other.
 Close in ethnic composition, culture, in fact sharing one language, they remain sovereign states with their own interests, with their own foreign policy.
 But this does not prevent them from the closest integration or allied relations.
 They have very conditional, transparent borders.
 And when crossing them the citizens feel at home.
 They create families, study, work, do business.
 Incidentally, so do millions of those born in Ukraine who now live in Russia.
-We see them as our own close people." // Transparent borders are supported here and discussed in [fluent borders](#fluent-european-borders) which is inspired by Russia's proposals for trilateral discussions between Ukraine, Russia and the EU - to make Ukraine a bridge building country.
+We see them as our own close people." // Transparent borders are supported here and discussed in [fluent borders](#fluent-european-borders) which are in essence described above - in such a situation Ukraine could help to build bridges between between North and South and between East and West.

 > If the bombing of Ukraine continues [much longer] - regardless whether soldiers defending their homeland or civilian infrastructure are hit - the unity of Russians and Ukrainians will become historical in the sense that it becomes a thing related to the past (<https://www.oxfordlearnersdictionaries.com/definition/english/historical?q=historical>). // The other way round too, in the case of Donbas and Crimea [if bombs fall there].